CognitiveComputationLab/cogmods/relational/WCS_Spatial_Model/README.md

   2. model inspection phase (searching for the query-relation in the preferred model and verifying whether it holds)
   3. model variation phase (construction of alternative models of the problem premises)

 The model was origially implemented in Prolog and comprised only the first two phases.
-The rules 1-11 for the construction of the preferred mental modell are taken from the according paper [Dietz, Hölldobler, Höps: A Computational Logic Approach to Human Spatial Reasoning (2015).](http://www.wv.inf.tu-dresden.de/Publications/2015/report-15-02.pdf) Their model is here extended to the third phase (variation phase).
+The rules 1-11 for the construction of the preferred mental model are taken from the according paper [Dietz, Hölldobler, Höps: A Computational Logic Approach to Human Spatial Reasoning (2015).](http://www.wv.inf.tu-dresden.de/Publications/2015/report-15-02.pdf) Their model is here extended to the third phase (variation phase).

 Note: This model is restricted to left- and right-relations.
 To be able to solve two-dimensional spatial reasoning tasks, the model needs to be extended to all four cardinal directions.